jaywhj/mkdocs-materialx/docs/differences.md

 | **Current Status**  |     Nearing end-of-maintenance     |          Active maintenance and updates           |
 | **Feature Updates** |      None (with legacy bugs)       | Bug fixes, new feature additions, UX improvements,<br />see [Changelog](changelog/index.md) |

-??? quote "Key Update Highlights of MaterialX"

-    - Added the modern Liquid Glass theme, consistent with Zensical
-    - Added the next-gen date and author plugin, see documentation: [Adding Document Dates and Authors](setup/adding-document-dates-authors.md)
-    - Added the recent updates module, see documentation: [Adding Recent Updates Module](setup/adding-recent-updates-module.md)
-    - Refactor the TOC components for mobile, enabling seamless NAV and TOC experiences on mobile
-    - Perfectly fixed the issue where swipe events would penetrate when the drawer was active on mobile (Zensical & Material failed to fix)
-    - Added indentation guide lines and active link accent color for TOC
-    - Moved the "back-to-top" container to the bottom, aligning with intuitive proximity-based interaction logic
-    - Allow to set topbar background color in Liquid Glass theme, see [Topbar style](setup/changing-the-colors.md#topbar-style)

 ## Differences from Zensical

 | Aspect         |                    Zensical                  |                        MaterialX                  |